sg-developer-portal/TechBiz-Documentation-Clone/docs/invite_users.md

 # Invite Users

-Subscription Admin or any Public Officer (gov.sg emails) can trigger TechPass account creation for Public Officers / Vendors from the TechBiz Portal itself.
-This eliminates the need for Public Officers to goto the TechPass Portal and self-sign up; or for SGTS product teams to send TechPass invitation emails to Vendors.
+Subscription Admin or any Public Officer (using their organisation email) can trigger TechPass account creation for Public Officers / Vendors from the TechBiz Portal itself.

+> **Benefit:** This eliminates the need for Public Officers to goto the TechPass Portal and self-sign up; or for SGTS product teams to send TechPass invitation emails to Vendors.

 ## Getting Started